SoniSiddharth/Impact_analysis/README.md

 g) To search on the GUI, run the "main_GUI.py" file (it will take some time in the first time due to loading the model) then you can enter only keyword or only test-id or both.
 Provide the threshold value as per the need.
 You can also set the Default threshold value for all the three cases by editing the "threshold.csv" file.

 h) To get a graph plot, run the "graph_plot.py".
 Enter the test-id for which you want to get the nearest test cases and press ENTER.
-The threshold value can be changed by editing the "threhold.csv" file.
+The threshold value and the number of results wanted can be changed by editing the "threshold.csv" file.
 A new graph plot will be shown on the screen along with their test-ids.

 To update/modify the test cases: